mandelsoft/spiff/README.md

 ### `(( tagdef("tag", value) ))`

 The function `tagdef` can be used to define dynamic tags (see [Tags](#tags)).
-In contrast to the tag marker this function aloows to specify the tag name and its intended value by an expression.
-Therefit can be used in composing elements like `map` or `sum` to create dynamic tag with calculated values.
+In contrast to the tag marker this function allows to specify the tag name and its intended value by an expression.
+Therefore, it can be used in composing elements like `map` or `sum` to create dynamic tag with calculated values.

 An optional third argument can be used to specify the intended scope